ShivaniB-TU/tech-resume/README.md

           <li>Introduction to GitHub</li>
           <li>Communicating using Markdown</li>
           <li>Uploading your project on GitHub</li>
 <p>In summary, this course has taught me how to navigate around GitHub.
-The navigation was focused on uploading projects/ files with data that was on my local desktop.</p>
+The navigation was focused on uploading projects/ files with data that was on my local desktop.
+Furthermore, it taught me how to communicate with other users and do group projects to join files creating a shared project.</p>
           <br />
           <img src="FirstDay.png" alt="Proof of Completion" width="200" height="150" border="2" />
           <br />